Original article by Douglas Ashby 1999, transcribed by Margaret Craddock

 The Coles Boot Co.was established in 1908.
 Several other companies were formed as subsidiaries on other sites in the town. i.e. E.K.Coles, Beaufort Shoes, Individual Shoes, Compere Shoes, Ideal Shoes and the Alliance Boot Company.

-The business closed in the late 1970s and the factory was later occupied by Commercial Ignition Ltd. The site is now occupied by housing and named 'Coles Close'.
+The business closed in the late 1970s and the factory was later occupied by Commercial Ignition Ltd. The factory closed in 2004 and was subsequently demolioshed.
+The site is now occupied by housing and named 'Coles Close'.

 Click here to read the story of The Coles Boot Co.